wyrde/wyrde-comfyui-workflows/basics/building-up/README.md

 Once ComfyUI is installed and running, adding workflows is as easy as dragging and dropping images or workflows created by ComfyUI into the empty area of the browser window.

+To follow along with this tutorial, download [the workflow](https://raw.githubusercontent.com/wyrde/wyrde-comfyui-workflows/main/basics/building-up/basic-workflow-v03.json) and save it.
+Then use the `[  Load  ]` button in ComfyUI to load it.

 This basic workflow generates an image based on the positive and negative prompts.
 * processing starts with the "checkpoint", which is loaded by the Load Checkpoint node on the left.
 * Information from the chekcpoint is sent to the two clip boxes, along the node path, and along the model path.